helrond/clbsj.org/_posts/2026-01-04-reading-epiphany-with-patti-smith.md

 2. it is a power of authority: to manifest the vision Jesus laid out in the Beatitudes, in which the meek inherit and rule the earth.
 This is also the literal meaning of the word democracy: demos (people) + kratia (authority)

-3. it is a power action: to engage in the process of making this people’s rule manifest, which requires the word “wrestle” to represent it fully.
+3. it is a power of action: to engage in the process of making this people’s rule manifest, which requires the word “wrestle” to represent it fully.
 As Frederick Douglass put it, “This struggle may be a moral one, or it may be a physical one, and it may be both moral and physical, but it must be a struggle.”

-Smith then adds a final epilogue to her anthem, which address a question all humble travelers should be asking ourselves: how do humans, flawed and struggling with our own vengeance and other confusions, become “the people” who have the ability do do all this?
+Smith then adds a final epilogue to her anthem, which address a question all humble travelers should be asking ourselves: how do we humans, meek, flawed and struggling with our own vengeance and other confusions, become “the people” who have the ability do do all this?

 _Listen:<br>
 I believe everything we dream<br>